What Is Conflict in A Story? [Definition, Types, and Examples]

 Conflict is the engine that drives the plot of the story forward and gives a tale its shape and purpose.
 In short, it is the struggle between two opposing forces, whether as a character’s internal battle with themselves or an epic clash between armies.

-In short, conflict is essential to any good story.
+In short, conflict in literature is essential to any good story.
 It gives the story purpose and keeps things interesting for both the characters and the reader.

 While conflict is often thought of as a battlefield, the truth is that there are many different types of conflict.
-In a story, this can take the form of inner struggles within a character’s mind, external obstacles they face, opposing goals between characters, or the challenges that come with relationships and interpersonal conflict.
+In a story, this can take the form of inner struggles within a character’s mind, external obstacles they face, opposing goals between characters, or the challenges of relationships and interpersonal conflict.

-Each type of conflict brings its challenges and complication, adding depth and intrigue to the story.
+Each type of conflict brings challenges and complications, adding depth and intrigue to the story.

 One of the most common types of conflict is internal conflict (aka ‘character vs. self’ or ‘man vs. self’).

-This inner turmoil can manifest itself in many different ways, but it always boils down to the central characters trying to overcome the mental and emotional obstacles in their own lives.
-It is what drives the characters forward, giving them a goal to strive for and a reason to keep going.
+This inner turmoil can manifest itself in many ways, but it always boils down to the central characters trying to overcome the mental and emotional obstacles in their own lives.
+It drives the characters forward, giving them a goal to strive for and a reason to keep going.

-For example, a character might be struggling with an addiction, trying to break free from a harmful relationship, working through some trauma, or trying to overcome a personal flaw stemming from doubt, fear, or guilt.
+For example, a character might be struggling with an addiction, trying to break free from an unhealthy relationship, working through some trauma, or trying to overcome a personal flaw stemming from doubt, fear, or guilt.
 At its heart, it is always about the character’s struggle with themselves.

-This type of conflict can be some of the most difficult to resolve, as the character must first overcome their own demons before they can move on.
+This type of conflict can be challenging to resolve, as the character must first overcome their own demons before they can move on.
 It is also a common theme because it is something that everyone can relate to on some level.
 We all have inner demons that we need to face, and watching characters do the same can be both inspiring and cathartic.

-Whatever the case may be, internal conflict gives the story depth and makes the characters more relatable and sympathetic.
-It reminds us that we are not alone in our inner struggles and that it is possible to face them head-on, and at times, even overcome them.
+Whatever the case, internal conflict gives the story depth and makes the characters more relatable and sympathetic.
+It reminds us that we are not alone in our inner struggles and that facing them head-on and even overcoming them is possible.

 Examples include Hamlet, Fight Club, Of Mice and Men, Rocky, and The Basketball Diaries.

-Many literary works explore the theme of man vs. man (or character vs. character conflict) – the conflict that arises when two characters are in direct opposition to each other.
+Many literary works explore the theme of man vs. man (or character vs. character conflict), which arises when two characters directly oppose each other.
 This can be due to rivalries, differences in opinion, or simply because two characters are after the same goal.

 It can take the form of a physical confrontation, as in the case of a boxing match, or a more psychological battle, such as between two rivals vying for the same position at work.

 These conflicts can be some of the most intriguing to read about, as they often lead to unexpected alliances and betrayals.
-Often, the stakes are high and both parties are fighting for something that they believe is worth fighting for.
+Often, the stakes are high, and both parties fight for something they believe is worth fighting for.

 While this theme is certainly not unique to literature, it is a common thread that runs through many stories and poems.
-It is an age-old conflict that continues to fascinate readers, as it brings out the best and worst in human nature.
+It is an age-old conflict that fascinates readers as it brings out the best and worst in human nature.

 Examples include Friday Night Lights, Election, The Professional, The Most Dangerous Game, and The Dark Knight.

-This is when a character must contend with external natural forces beyond their control, such as bad weather, natural disasters, hostile environments, dangerous animals, or even their own physical limitations in light of the above.
+This is when a character must contend with external natural forces beyond their control, such as bad weather, natural disasters, hostile environments, dangerous animals, or even their own physical limitations.
 These challenges can test a character’s resolve and force them to adapt to survive.

 Other nature conflict examples include The Old Man and the Sea, Never Cry Wolf, Jaws, Into the Wild, and Alive.

-Man vs. society (aka character vs society) conflict occurs when the protagonist challenges an unjust social system or authority figure.
-Often, the protagonist is fighting against an entire group or institution, whether it is a government, a corporation, a school, or even just the general public.
+Man vs. society (AKA character vs. society) conflict occurs when the protagonist challenges an unjust social system or authority figure.
+Often, the protagonist fights against an entire group or institution, whether a government, a corporation, a school, or even the general public.

-In addition, man vs society conflicts can also be used to explore social issues and get the reader thinking about larger problems in the world.
+In addition, man vs. society conflicts can also be used to explore social issues and get the reader thinking about more significant problems in the world.

 Examples include V for Vendetta, 1984, Milk, Farhenheit 451, and The Outsiders.

-The key is that the opponent is significantly more powerful than the protagonist, and the protagonist often has to rely on a combination of skill, knowledge, strength of will, and courage in order to prevail, rather than brute force.
+The key is that the opponent is significantly more powerful than the protagonist, and the protagonist often has to rely on a combination of skill, knowledge, strength of will, and courage to prevail rather than brute force.